Jlevbury/React_study/reference.md

 After you've made these changes, your app should display a list of post titles and bodies fetched from the JSONPlaceholder API.
 If this works as expected, it means you've successfully fetched data in a React component!

-Let me know if this works for you, or if you have any questions about this code.
-Great!
 Now that you've created a component that fetches data from an API and displays it, let's build on this by adding some interactivity.

+## Rendering response items - adding interactivity to the content
 One common pattern in web applications is to have a list of items where you can select an item to see more details.
 Let's implement this pattern: we'll start by displaying just the titles of the posts, and when you click on a title, we'll display the body of that post.

 Here's how we can do this: